 I just don’t want anyone to ever come back to me and tell me they got a better rate or value somewhere else.

 I work long and hard to get every diabetic who gives me the opportunity the best life insurance coverage at the best possible price.

 Because I really appreciate anyone giving me the opportunity to help with their life insurance needs, I always look for better offers if the first offers don’t come in as expected.

-I know some other insurance brokers who have told me that they’ll never re-shop a case after an initial higher than expected or bad offer and some have even told me they’ll try to convince the person that no other companies will beat the offer and this is just not correct.
-Remember that all insurance salesman work on commission, so the more you pay the more they make.
-It pays to be skeptical when getting life insurance offers and don’t always believe the so called “experts”.
+I know some other insurance brokers who have told me that they’ll never re-shop a case after an initial higher than expected or bad offer, and some have even told me they’ll try to convince the person that no other companies will beat the offer.

-Email me at email@example.com or call me at 1-800-380-3533 if i can help you or even if you just want to confirm that what you’re currently paying for life insurance is a fair price.
+Email me at email@example.com, call me at 1-800-380-3533 or just click on link below to provide some of your diabetic history if i can help you, or even if you just want to confirm that what you’re currently paying for life insurance is a fair price.